NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 label.
 Then under each model label provide the following:

 **files:** The file directory location and name(s).
 Hotkeys are allowed.
+Shell variables prefixed with the $ symbol, such as $HOME, will be expanded.

 **files_vert:** This is for CMAQ only.
 If you want to calculate vertical info, please provide location of ``*.metcro3d.ncf`` files here.